NeuroMorpho/xyz2swc/README.md

 ## Running *xyz2swc* online [Preferred Method]

 ***Accessing the service:*** The *xyz2swc* software is available as a free and ready-to-use online service.
 It is accessible through any common internet browser via a user friendly web-based graphical interface at https://neuromorpho.org/xyz2swc/ui/.
-Demonstration video of the tool is available at https://vimeo.com/853219729?share=copy.

 ***Prerequisites:*** The online service is operating system and programming language independent, and requires no local package installation.

 ***Instructions for use:*** To convert your digital tracings, simply upload the reconstruction files (either individually or as a zipped archive) and select the “Convert/Standardize” option.
 The service automatically detects the format of the uploaded files, performs the data conversion, and provides the converted standardized SWC files for download.

+A demonstration video on how to use the online converter is available at https://vimeo.com/853219729?share=copy.

 ***Demo Samples:*** For those wanting to quickly test out the service, the `input` folder contains sample files of different types of reconstruction formats, while the `output` folder contains the corresponding standardized SWC files.